PsymonLi/sw/penctl/docs/markdown/penctl_system_erase-config.md

 ### Options

 ```
+      --force   proceed with the command
   -h, --help    help for erase-config
 ```

 ### Options inherited from parent commands